nottrobin/docs/src/en/users-models.md

 ```
 See [Users][regularusers] for details on available commands.

-!!!
-Note:
+[note]
 Each user has control over naming the models they own.
 This means it is
 possible for two users, `jane` and `claire`, to each have a model with the same
 name, `foo`.
 This could cause difficulty when `claire` needs to access `jane`'s
 model.
 Because of this, it is possible to refer to models using
 `{owner}/{model}` in place of just the model name.
 For example, `claire` can
 get the status of the model using `juju status -m jane/foo`.
+[/note]

 ## Controller access